akwohlgenant/akwohlgenant.github.io/_posts/2020-05-19-foliummapsanfran.md

-I will also want to include some information about the type of criminial incident.
+I will also want to include some information about the type of criminal incident.
 I will take a quick look at the "Incident Category" column to see what kind of information it contains.

 ```python